Removing Reflections from RAW Photos: Prior work

 \textbf{Multiple input images.} Prior methods use video~\cite{alayrac2018, guo2014}, image sequences~\cite{han2017, li2013, liu2020, sarel2004, sarel2005, sun2016, szeliski2000, xue2015}, flash~\cite{agrawal2005, lei2021}, near infrared~\cite{hong2020}, polarization~\cite{farid1999, kong2014, lyu2019, wieschollek2017, lei2020}, and dual pixel images~\cite{punnappurath2019}, as well as light fields~\cite{wang2015}.
 We use an optional and additional photo of the reflected scene (not of the glass) to identify the reflection.
 This {\em contextual photo} is any for which the camera is pointed at the reflected scene (e.g., the camera is turned $180^\circ$ as in a ``selfie'' camera).

 \textbf{Reflection synthesis.} Prior methods are trained with heuristically mixed pairs of tone-mapped images~\cite{chen2024, qiming2023, guo2014, li2014, yang2018, wan2020, yang2019, jin2018, arvanitopoulos2017, fan2017}.
 Such mixing is inaccurate, so non-linear methods have been used~\cite{wen2019, kim2019}.
 Physically based methods nonetheless use tone-mapped images~\cite{kim2019}.
-Successful methods however require ground truth images to train models that generalize~\cite{lei2021b}, typically at approximately a a$10$:$1$ ratio of synthetic and real~\cite{qiming2023, lei2021b, wan2020, zhang2018, wei2019, li2019, prasad2021, li2020}.
+Successful methods however require ground truth images to train models that generalize~\cite{lei2021b}, typically at approximately a $10$:$1$ ratio of synthetic and real~\cite{qiming2023, lei2021b, wan2020, zhang2018, wei2019, li2019, prasad2021, li2020}.
 This ratio raises issues of dataset scale and diversity because ground truth capture is tedious and restrictive.
-The largest dataset of real images to-date~\cite{zhu2023} has 14,952 pairs ($10^4$), but methods such as~\cite{qiming2023, wan2020, zhang2018} require pre-training on much larger datasets which exceed $10^6$ (e.g., ImageNet~\cite{simonyan2015}).
-We synthesize photometrically accurate images so ground truth training images are not needed, and train models from scratch on millions of reflection examples, which improves performance.
+The largest dataset of real images to-date~\cite{zhu2023} has 14,952 pairs ($10^4$), but methods like~\cite{qiming2023, wan2020, zhang2018} require pre-training on datasets larger than $10^6$ (e.g., ImageNet~\cite{simonyan2015}).
+We synthesize photometrically accurate images to obviate ground truth training images, and train models from scratch on more than 1M examples, which improves performance.

-\textbf{Removing high resolution reflections.} Most methods operate at about $256^2$ pixels, and cannot be trivially scaled up.
-To be useful, systems must provide preview images at $\approx 1\mathrm{K}$ pixels, and final outputs of $4\mathrm{K}$ and larger.
-Prasad~\cite{prasad2021} use a base model at $256^2$ pixels, and an upsampler that outputs beyond $4\mathrm{K}$ pixels.
-Their system is fast, but we show that it re-introduces sharp residual reflections.
-We design an upsampler with similar performance that removes sharp reflections.
+\textbf{Removing high resolution reflections.} Most methods operate at $\approx 256^2$ pixels, and cannot be trivially scaled up.
+Useful systems must create preview images at $\approx 1\mathrm{K}$ pixels, and final outputs beyond $4\mathrm{K}$.
+Prasad~\cite{prasad2021} use a base model at $256^2$ pixels, and an upsampler that yields $\ge 4\mathrm{K}$ pixels.
+Their fast upsampler re-introduces sharp reflections.
+Our upsampler is similarly fast, but removes sharp reflections.

 \textbf{Inference on RAW images.} Most prior methods apply reflection removal to $8$-bit {\em display-referred} images, such as internet JPEGs.
-These images have typically been white-balanced, tone-mapped, denoised, sharpened, and compressed.
-We reframe dereflection as operating on scene-referred (RAW) images.
+Such images have been white-balanced, tone-mapped, denoised, sharpened, and compressed.
+We reframe dereflection to operate on scene-referred (RAW) images.
 Lei~\cite{lei2021} subtract pairs of RAW images to suppress the reflection before converting to $8$-bit for full removal.
 We operate on RAW end-to-end.
 RAW inputs improve prior methods, but our system outperforms them.